 - You're (very) thirsty.
 Due to the increased urination, you may be dehydrated.
 And being dehydrated may make you thirsty.
 And being thirsty may make you drink more.
 And drinking more may make you urinate more.
 (And the cycle continues.)

 - Increased hunger.
 You ate just 15 minutes ago, but you're already feeling starved.
-What gives?
-Your muscles and other tissues aren't getting their necessary dose of glucose, so they're telling your brain that they're hungry even if you’re freshly nourished.
+Why?
+Your muscles and other tissues aren't getting their necessary dose of glucose, so they're telling your brain that they're hungry even if you just ate.

 - You're tired.
-Like fall-asleep-at-your-desk tired.
 Extreme fatigue is a classic sign of diabetes.
-Again, because all that glucose, a prime energy source, isn't getting where it needs to go.
-(Plus, the dehydration doesn’t exactly help you feel energized.)
+Again, because all that glucose—a prime energy source—isn't getting where it needs to go.
+Plus, the dehydration doesn’t exactly help you feel energised.

 - You're losing weight.
 When your body isn't getting enough glucose for fuel, it may break down fat and muscle in order to produce glucose.
 And that can cause a drop on the scale.
 This tends to happen more with T1D than T2D.